Shoe wardrobe assessment and maintenance

 Assess whether to spurge or not

 Make up your mind what is most important for you in the kind of item you have to buy.
+Know when to splurge or bargain for the items you need to replace.
 If you are replacing your go-to every day workhorse get the most “classic” and highest quality item you can afford.
 Here I mean classic in the sense of typical for the style you wear.
 In the case of street style, it may be black booties with chains or booties where you can add shoes jewelry to get the style, in the case of casual style, it may be sneakers or riding boots.
 You get the idea.

 Avoid affection purchases